For service in the Atlanta, Georgia area contact or call us:

-Motorists simply do not anticipate water ponding on our modern highway systems.
+Motorists simply do not anticipate water ponding on our modern highway roadways.
 The lucky ones hydroplane through the water, recover from the loss of tire/pavement contact and continue on their journey.
-No vehicles or obstacles happen to be in their path of travel.
+They are fortunate that no vehicles or obstacles happen to be in their path of travel.

 The unlucky ones run-off-the-road and collide with trees or obstacles along the side of the roadway or cross the centerline into oncoming traffic.
 A traveling motorist does not expect water to be in their path of travel.
 The average driver has no idea what causes hydroplaning or what to be aware of to avoid a hydroplaning accident.